Detecting Data Exfiltration via Kubernetes Events

 A SIEM rule scanning requestObject.message for numeric values outside the plausible container image size range catches A1Z26-encoded payloads without knowing the cipher.

-Image digest
+Image digest channel

 An attacker encodes a credential such as an AWS access key ID as hex and embeds it in the sha256: position of a pinned image digest: